Eczema types: Atopic dermatitis symptoms

-Adults who have AD often have darker patches and scaly skin, as does this 30-year-old woman.
+Adults who have AD often develop patches and scaly skin, as did this 30-year-old woman.

 About 2% to 3% of adults have AD.
 Some developed AD as a child and continue to have AD.
 It’s also possible for AD to clear and return years later.
 While rare, AD can begin after 18 years of age.

 In adults, AD tends to cause fewer rashes.
 Adults tend to have:

 If you’ve had AD for years, patches of your skin may have permanently thickened and developed a leathery texture.
 This is caused by years of scratching.
 The affected skin also tends to look darker (or lighter) than the surrounding skin.
 The thickened skin can itch all the time.

 Adults, unlike children, often have AD around their eyes.
 You’ll often see thickened, darker skin circling the eyes.
 This skin with AD tends to feel very itchy.

 Years of scratching caused permanently thickened skin on this woman’s hand and wrist.
 This skin always itches.

 Signs and symptoms of AD that can develop at any age

 Scratching can lead to raw, irritated skin that bleeds.
 Sometimes, the skin opens and leaks fluids.